 You can find an awful lot of information from census records.
-And what you find can be used to help you build your family tree.
 They can tell us where our ancestors came from, where they lived, their occupation, their marriage details and so much more.

 Discussed in this post: